-Get 100 White Cotton Tea Towels printed and delivered from $5.50 each
+Get 100 White Cotton Tea Towels printed and delivered from $6.20 each

-Ideas for Decorating Your School Tea Towels
+Decorating Ideas For Your School Tea Towel

 - Grade school students could supply simple “self portraits” (see photograph below).